samie820/hooks-state-management/README.md

 # Hooks State management App
 This is the demo application to show a state management pattern in React with hooks!!!
+Check out the live version on Netlify [here](https://eager-boyd-b557ed.netlify.com/)

+Email: admin,
+Password: password

 # Getting Started